Have you ever been so relaxed in a nice hot shower, only to be blasted by what feels like sub-zero devil water?

 Obviously, an ice-cold shower is going to get your ass up in the morning.
 We already talked about how they will scientifically increase your alertness, but science aside – if you have trouble getting up and pumped for the day, cold showers will change this.

 15) And Then They Put You to Sleep

-Tim Ferris talks about cold therapy in The Four Hour Body, by taking a 10 minute ice bath.
+Tim Ferriss talks about cold therapy in The Four Hour Body, by taking a 10-minute ice bath.
 And I quote him:

 The result: it’s like getting hit with an elephant tranquilizer, even if the melatonin is omitted.
 Don’t expect it to be pleasant at first.

 I agree with Tim’s findings.
 A cold shower at night puts me straight to bed.